lalindrait/linux-administration-1/scenarios/scenario_04_monitoring_performance/notes.md

 ## Monitoring Disk IO
 ```
-If the command is not available use the folllowing command to install the rpm
+### If the command is not available use the folllowing command to install the rpm
-dnf install sysstat
+### dnf install sysstat

 iostat 1                           # repeat command every 1 second
 iostat -x 1                        # print extended output
 iostat -p sda 1                    # print for a specific device and paritions

+sar -d 1
 ```

 ## Monitoring Network
 ```
+### ping is generally used to check connectivity but the time field can be used to chec for latencies
+### time - RTT (Round Trip Time) for the ping request
 ping -c4 192.168.50.10
 ping -c4 4.2.2.2

+### if sar command is not availble install it using the following commans
+### dnf install sysstat
 sar -n DEV 1                        # monitor interface every 1 second
 ```